SkqLiiiao/SkqLiiiao.github.io/source/_posts/Mordern-Family-Season-1.md

 **to not pause or show any uncertainty, usually when this is surprising:**

 "That's what I thought," replied Olivia, without missing a beat.

+## E05

+1. Do you **care to** join me?

+**An invitation for one to engage in a particular action or activity with someone else (or a group).**

+I am going out for a jog - *care to* join me?

+2. And I've learned that the only way I can move to the next level of my awakening is if we all can somehow **get past** the incident.

+**to be able to stop something from affecting you, upsetting you, or influencing you**

+I'm sorry, but I'll never be able to *get past* the fact that Robert cheated on you.

+3. Somebody's **full of herself**.

+**If you say to someone 'you're full of yourself', you disapprove of them because they appear very pleased with themselves, thinking that they are very clever, special, or important.**

+He's *full of himself*, sharp and aggressive and sometimes he comes over badly.

+4. You just gotta show 'em you're willing to **give as good as you get**.

+**to be strong and confident enough to treat people in the same way that they treat you, especially in an argument or a fight**

+There's a lot of teasing and fighting among the crew, and you have to be able to *give as good as you get*.

+5. Well, Mom, instead of **dredging up** the whole incident, maybe we should just try and repress it, like a- like a normal family.

+**to start talking or thinking again about (something unpleasant that happened a long time ago)**

+She didn't like to *dredge up* bad memories.

+6. I'm about to **embark on** a new journey.

+**to begin (a journey)**

+They *embarked on* their trip to America with high hopes.

+7. That's why you're going to **pull a fast one on her**, and I'm not going to like it one bit.

+**to successfully deceive someone:**

+You paid too much - I think he pulled a fast one on you.

+## E06

+1. Just **sweep it under the rug**.

+to hide a problem or try to keep it secret instead of dealing with it

+The committee is being accused of *sweeping financial problems under the rug* to avoid embarrassment.

+2. Now **in light of** what happened at school today, do you have any feelings you'd like to express?

+**because of**

+*In the light of* recent incidents, we are asking our customers to take particular care of their personal belongings.

+3. You look like you **patched things up** pretty good, huh?

+**to deal with (a problem, disagreement, etc.) in order to improve or repair a relationship**

+He is going to try to *patch things up* with his girlfriend.